24 hours customer service +9779849693351

 Tengboche Monastery: A Spiritual Landmark

 The Tengboche Monastery Trek is a dream for mountain photographers.
-Along with Gokyo Ri and Kala Patthar, Tengboche is one of the top three Everest region photo spots.
+Along with Gokyo Ri and Kala Patthar, Tengboche is widely regarded as one of the top three photography locations in the Everest region, with its views and the combination of landscape, culture, and atmosphere.
 Capture perfect frames of:

 • Mt.
 Everest with the green Dudh Koshi valley below.